cloudposse/terraform-aws-security-group/README.md

 which means they cannot depend on any resources created or changed by Terraform.
 - The values of the attributes are lists of rule objects, each object representing one Security Group Rule.
 As explained above in "Why the input is so complex", each object in the list must be exactly the same type.
-To use multiple types, you must put them in separate lists which are values of separate attributes.
+To use multiple types, you must put them in separate lists and put the lists in a map with distinct keys.

 ###### Definition of a rule